By Carol Stiffler

 If you browse the docket for 11th Circuit Court, where Judge Brian Rahilly now presides, you will notice it looks very similar from week to week.

 UPSET Detective Lieutenant Tim Sholander said crystal meth accounts for about 80% or more of the drug cases he investigates.
 Heroin and fentanyl make up another 15%, and then misuse of prescription drugs.
-Here are the criminal defense and estate planning attorney law firms that you can contact to get proper legal help.

 In 55-gallon barrels, meth makers combine cooked amphetamine, taken from cold pills, with battery acid, drain cleaner, lantern fuel, and antifreeze.
 Using a well-established network, the drugs flow to “source cities” before getting picked up and delivered locally.